sunnychourasiya/Telecom-Churn-Analysis/README.md

 To improve analytical depth and interpretability:

-- Tenure Groups(0–12, 12–24, 24–48, etc.) were created to segment customer lifecycle stages
+- Tenure Groups (0–12, 12–24, 24–48, etc.) were created to segment customer lifecycle stages
 - Categorical attributes were standardized and consolidated for comparison
 - Engineered fields were added to capture service bundle usage and customer behavior patterns
-- Service-level indicators were transformed to enable clearer churn segmentation
+- Service-level indicators were transformed to enable clearer customer segmentation for churn analysis

 These enhancements significantly improved the detection of churn patterns across customer segments.